Jamuna Television: Controversies

-In 2015, a program called Investigation 360 was accused of defaming the then environment minister, Hasan Mahmud, for airing a report related to Climate Fund.
+In June 2015, a program called Investigation 360 was accused of defaming the then environment minister, Hasan Mahmud, for airing a report related to Climate Fund.
 A defamation case was filed against the mass media under sections 501 and 502 for the investigative report that 35 crore taka was spent on the construction of the Sheikh Russell Aviary Park in Rangunia from the Climate Fund.

+On 19 October 2015, telecommunications company Grameenphone filed a defamation case against Jamuna Television and Jugantor for publishing 'fake' news against the company.
 On 6 November 2016, Jamuna TV's senior reporter Shakil Hasan and video journalist Shaheen Alam were attacked while reporting on an illegal polythene bag manufacturing factory at Devidas Lane in Chawkbazar, Dhaka.
 An attempt was made to set the journalist on fire by pouring kerosene on him.
-In 2018, the PRAN-RFL group filed a lawsuit.
-Ravi and the National Board of Revenue filed a case.
-Jamuna Television's cable broadcast was stopped in the wake of the 11th National Assembly elections held on 30 December 2018.
+In 2018, another defamation case was filed against Jamuna and Jugantor by the conglomerate PRAN-RFL Group.
+They were also sued by Robi and the National Board of Revenue earlier.

 Jamuna Television was one of the Bangladeshi channels whose YouTube channels were geo-blocked in India on 9 May 2025, citing threat to national security concerns during the 2025 India–Pakistan conflict.